Interior Design: The Visual Impact Of Fine Art Photography

 Art Industry experts agree that two-dimensional wall art now, more than ever, holds a critical role in creating visually impactful interior design.
 An essential component of a modern home, the opportunity and importance of wall art is widely recognized by designers, interior decorators and influencers around the world.
 While most of us will never have the opportunity to own Leonardo da Vinci's "Salvator Mundi" sold for 460.3 million (adjusted for inflation) in 2017 or even Andreas Gursky's "Rhein II", Sold through Christie's New York in 2011 for just over 4.3 million, the opportunity to create visually stunning spaces with two-dimensional art IS available to us all.

+As pointed out in a recent blog post on the Redfin blog, most home owners know little to nothing about art or interior design.
 All too often, wall art is only considered at the end of a room's design, after the furniture has been placed and walls given their decided appearance of colors.
 This is unfortunate, because when beautiful wall art is chosen thoughtfully as part of the design process, it can shape the feeling and dynamics of an entire space.
 While you may be unsure of where to begin or even why you should consider fine art nature photography as a focal point in your home or office, continue reading below for more information, inspiration and points to consider before you get started.

 Leonardo da Vinci's "Salvator Mundi" (pictured above) and Andreas Gursky's "Rhein II" (pictured below).